-Food and drink prices rise at record pace of 17.1%
+Eggs and margarine drive food inflation to record 17.1%

 - Published

-The price of food and drink in shops is rising at a record pace, research suggests, putting more pressure on household finances.
+Rising milk, egg and margarine prices have contributed to a record increase in the cost of food and drink in shops, research suggests.

-Prices in the four weeks to 19 February rose by 17.1% from a year earlier, research firm Kantar said, the highest rate since its records began in 2008.
+Grocery prices in the four weeks to 19 February rose 17.1% from a year ago, research firm Kantar said, the highest rate since its records began in 2008.

 Kantar said one in four shoppers were now struggling financially.